 Within the Secretariat it is only the Human Rights Unit (HRU) that addresses human rights issues on a full-time basis.
-Its earlier mandate to promote human rights within the Commonwealth was expanded in 2002 to include the protection of human rights.40 This gave it the power to provide advice on human rights issues (including issues related to the work of CMAG) to the Secretary-General.
+Its earlier mandate to promote human rights within the Commonwealth was expanded in 2002 to include the protection of human rights.40 This gave it the power to provide advice on human rights issues to the Secretary-General and CMAG.
 Currently however, there is little reporting on the exercise of this power and it is not clear how much its views are filtered, what weight its advice carries or how much it is heeded.
 In fact, there is little evidence to suggest that the HRU has had any major impact on CMAG's decision-making.
 What is clear however is that its capacity was not enhanced to fulfil this new purpose, that the renewal did not give it monitoring or investigative capabilities nor is it independent of the political currents and more powerful interests within the Secretariat.
 An appropriately resourced independent Commissioner for Human Rights, mandated to monitor and investigate human rights abuses would have the expertise and facilities to ensure timely advice that could not easily be ignored.